Granville Street Bridge: Third bridge (1954)

-The eight-lane structure was constructed on the same alignment as the first bridge while steel plate girders salvaged from the second bridge made barges for constructing the foundations of the Oak Street Bridge.
+The eight-lane structure was constructed from 1951 to 1954 on the same alignment as the first bridge.
+Steel plate girders salvaged from the second bridge were made into barges for constructing the foundations of the Oak Street Bridge.
+Initially only four lanes were open to traffic until the completion of the loop ramps on the north side on July 16.
+The bridge's wide design was meant to accommodate a future freeway that would serve downtown; those plans were cancelled in the 1960s.

-The first "civilian" to drive over the 1954 bridge was the same woman who was first to drive over the second bridge in 1909.
-She had been widowed between the two openings, and so had a different name.
-Both times she was at the wheel of a brand-new Cadillac.

 Recent improvements to the bridge include increasing its earthquake resistance, and installing higher curbs and median barriers.

-Future
+21st century

 In December 2017, Vancouver City Council approved a plan to remove the "Granville Loops" - a pair of cloverleaf off-ramps connecting the bridge with Pacific Street - and open up the land to redevelopment.

-The Granville Street underwent a seismic retrofit that began in late 2018 and was completed in September 2021.
+The Granville Street Bridge underwent a seismic retrofit that began in late 2018 and was completed in September 2021.

-In January 2019, Vancouver City Council announced a plan to improve pedestrian and cyclist access to the bridge from the surrounding neighbourhoods by creating a new separated bike and walking path located in the centre of the bridge roadway.
+In January 2019, Vancouver City Council announced a plan to improve pedestrian and cyclist access to the bridge from the surrounding neighborhoods by converting two of the eight vehicle lanes into separated bike lanes.
 The plan was opened up for public comment in April 2019 with the project approved.
-Construction on the pedestrian and bicycle lanes began in February 2023 and is expected to take two years to complete.
+Construction on the pedestrian and bicycle lanes began in February 2023 and was completed in July 2025.